-After taking phone calls and receiving emails about turtles for nearly 20 yeasrs the best advice is to remove a turtle from the road but release it back into the wild as soon as possible.
+After taking phone calls and receiving emails about turtles for more than 20 years the best advice is to remove a turtle from the road but release it back into the wild in the direction it was headed.

 I DO NOT RECOMMEND KEEPING TURTLES FOUND ON THE ROAD AS PETS THIS IS NOT A GOOD IDEA

 Here are some of the many reasons why you should release turtles found on the road to a safe location as soon as possible.

 * Most turtles found are aquatic species.
 Many times these are females in search of a nesting location.
 Too much stress combined with not finding a nesting site can cause some turtles to become egg bound and unable to lay their eggs.
 Egg binding in turtles is not only really uncomfortable but can sometimes lead to a turtle's death.
 Most female turtles in Texas lay up to 3 clutches of eggs per year so the nesting season can last from March to August.
 This is a major reason why aquatic turtles are found walking on land and crossing roads.

 * Very few people have sufficient experience to properly keep our native turtles.
 Certainly there are people who maintain live turtles and are good at doing so.
-However, there is plenty of work and expense surrounding it.
-After the amount of work, money and time required to properly maintain live turtles most people decide it isn't worth the effort.
+However, this requires lots of work and some expense.
+After the amount of work, money and time required to properly maintain live turtles most people decide their time is better spent doing other things.